-Connect the 3/4" male fitting of the condenser water drain, utilizing a second flexible hose, to the open trapped and vented drain.
+Connect the 3/4" GAS male fitting of the condenser water drain, using a second flexible tubing or a 3/8" O.D. copper tubing, to the open trapped and vented drain.

 NOTE.
 The water supply and the water drain must be installed to conform with the local code.
 In some case a licensed plumber and/ or a plumbing permit is required.